 User acceptance testing (UAT) is testing used to validate an application against the business requirements.
 It also provides the opportunity for the end user/client to determine if the application is acceptable or not.
 UAT is the last step in ensuring that the application is performing as expected and to minimize any future undue costs caused by unexpected errors and decreased data veracity.

 By the time an application has reached the UAT process, the code is expected to work as determined in the business requirements.
 Unpredictability is one of the least desirable outcomes of using any application.
-Several factors make UAT necessary for any software development or modification project, especially for complex applications like CCS 3 or the Waiver Management System (WaMS) that interface with many IT vendor-supplied data files and are used by many different end users in different ways.
+Several factors make UAT necessary for any software development or modification project, especially for complex applications that interface with many IT vendor-supplied data files and are used by many different end users in different ways.

 In the UAT process, end users test the business functionality of the application to determine if it can support day-to-day business practices and user case scenarios.
-The Community Service Boards (CSB) and Department of Behavioral Health and Developmental Services (DBHDS) will use the following UAT process for major new releases and/or upgrades of CCS 3, WaMS, or other applications that involve the addition of new data elements or reporting requirements or other functions that would require significant work by CSB IT staff and vendors.
+The Community Service Boards (CSB) and Department of Behavioral Health and Developmental Services (DBHDS) will use the following UAT process for major new releases and/or upgrades of applications that involve the addition of new data elements or reporting requirements or other functions that would require significant work by CSB IT staff and vendors.

-Major changes in complex systems such as CCS or WaMS shall occur only once per year at the start of the fiscal year and in accordance with the testing process below.
-Critical and unexpected changes may occur outside of this annual process for business applications, under those circumstances DBHDS will follow the established UAT process to implement them.
-Smaller applications follow the process below at the discretion of the DBHDS and the VACSB DMC.
+Major changes in complex systems shall primarily occur only once per year at the start of the fiscal year and in accordance with the testing process below.
+Critical and unexpected changes may occur outside of this annual process for business applications, and under those circumstances DBHDS will follow the established UAT process to implement them.
+Smaller applications follow the process below at the discretion of the DBHDS with input from the VACSB DMC.
 (Virginia Community Service Board Data Management Committee).

-Minor releases of CCS 3 or other applications will utilize shorter processes that will require a modification to the established UAT process.
+Minor releases of applications will utilize shorter processes that will require a modification to the established UAT process.
 Minor releases can be described as small modifications of the application and that does not involve collecting new data elements.
-For example, bug fixes or correcting vendor or CSB names or adding values in existing look up tables may start at D-35.